OpenPTV/postptv/doc/index.rst

 scheme when creating Trajectory objects from scratch, but in most cases the data is read from a file, in which case Flowtracks' input rutines handle the numbering automatically.

+Refer to :doc:`datastruct` for the details of all these classes.

 Input and Output
 ----------------